 Employees on certain types of leaves of absence and those who receive benefits under UCAR's Long Term Disability Plan accrue no vacation credits.

 If you leave UCAR's employ and return within one year, you will be reinstated with your previous rate of leave accumulation with an adjustment of the time not employed.
-Your leave will then be PTO leave.
+Upon return, your will then be placed in the PTO leave program.

 Your supervisor must approve vacation in advance.
 You may use vacation in units of one hour or more.
 You may not take vacation in excess of the actual accumulated entitlement.
 Vacation credits accrue while on vacation.